filipnovakov13/wanderer-game-demo/README.md

 #### 5. Think about task breakdown in Kanban together

-Now that you see the big picture, **go through the stories together** and think about how to break them down into tasks:
+Now that you see the big picture, **go through the stories** and think about how to break them down into tasks:

 - To classes